Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Introduction

-In the present article, we consider elliptical, hyperbolic and quasi-circular orbits of a stellar mass object around the central massive black hole in an intermediate mass-ratio (IMR) binary system, immersed in a DM halo.
+In this article, we consider elliptical, hyperbolic, and quasi-circular orbits of a stellar-mass object around the central massive black hole in an intermediate-mass-ratio (IMR) binary system immersed in a DM halo.
 Note that we analyze the quasi-circular case with the evolving DM minispike profile, following \cite{PhysRevD.105.043009}.
-Within these considerations, our main objective is to examine the interplay between gravitational memory and DM environment defined by the DM minispike and Navarro-Frenk-White (NFW) profiles. {Moreover, recently in \cite{Alnasheet:2025tpd}, it has been shown that astrophysical environments can induce transient features in GW tails and (linear) memory; however, authors focus on linear scalar tails and memory sourced by a scalar charge, with the expectation that analogous features arise in the gravitational case.
-It is worth mentioning that our analysis adopts a completely different approach and computes the interplay between DM and nonlinear memory within the IMR context, including the possibly detectability of these two aspects through future detectors.} We investigate such an interaction with the combined effects on the inspiralling object: radiation reaction, dynamical friction, and accretion phenomena.
-In other words, we focus on analyzing these effects on GW emissions resulting from orbital evolution and impacts of such environments on nonlinear GW memory.
+Within these considerations, our main objective is to examine the interplay between gravitational memory and the DM environment, as defined by the DM minispike profile. {Moreover, recently in \cite{Alnasheet:2025tpd}, it has been shown that astrophysical environments can induce transient features in GW tails and (linear) memory; however, the authors focus on linear scalar tails and memory sourced by a scalar charge, with the expectation that analogous features arise in the gravitational case.
+It is worth noting that our analysis adopts a distinct approach and examines the interplay between DM and nonlinear memory within the IMR framework, including the potential detectability of these two aspects by future detectors.} We investigate such an interaction with the combined effects on the inspiralling object: radiation reaction, DF, and accretion phenomena.
+In other words, we focus on analyzing the effects of these on GW emissions resulting from orbital evolution and on the impacts of such environments on nonlinear GW memory.